 As one of the top advisers for President Obama during his eight years in office, Jason Furman was also Obama’s chief economist and member of his cabinet.
 Furman was instrumental in helping that administration maintain a low inflation rate, cut the federal deficit by two-thirds, reduce the unemployment rate and expand exports.
-With expertise in labor markets, competition policy, and macroeconomics, Furman continues to make a big impact today as a senior fellow at the Peterson Institute for International Economics.
+With expertise in labor markets, competition policy, and macroeconomics, Furman continues to make a big impact today as a Professor of the Practice of Economic Policy at the Harvard Kennedy School and as a senior fellow at the Peterson Institute for International Economics.

 November 6, 2017

 Martha Hoover discovered her passion for food at age 17.
 Ideally wanting to become a chef, Hoover chose a path of entrepreneurship in founding Patachou, Inc., an independently owned company operating a collection of 11, acclaimed locally and nationally, unique restaurants in the Indianapolis area.
 Armed with a passion for food and community, Hoover and her company established the Patachou Foundation that donates not only educational services, but more than $50,000 in food to local aid organizations to help them serve food that is sustainably grown and crafted locally.

 Indiana Commissioner for Higher Education, Teresa Lubbers sits down with some of Indiana’s local leaders in higher education to discuss the value of higher education in today’s 21st Century economy.
 Join a roundtable conversation with Butler University President James Danko, Marian University President Dan Elsener, and University of Indianapolis President Robert Manuel as they share their insights on the ever-changing role of higher education.

 Chairman, President, and CEO – Duke Energy

 January 17, 2018